cdeluna95/twnkle/README.md

 and merged into the master branch.

 ##### GIT Commands
+Here is a list of commands that will more then likely be used while working on this project.

+* `git branch <new-branch-name> develop` - This creates a new branch for the feature that you are working on, based on the development branch

 ##### GIT Best Practices
 Here are some things that will keep you from wanting to pull your hair out when working